ruiNovais9/powerplant/README.md

 On postman create a new tab and pick a option (default is get) POST and write the URL: http://localhost:8888/productionplan , then on option body select raw, it will appear the option TEXT, change that value to JSON, then past the request you want below.

+# Note

-Notes: I didn't use System.Linq or interfaces (like IComparable) because I didn't know if I could use them or not, I order the list by cost and efficiency the way I did because of this.
+I didn't use System.Linq or interfaces (like IComparable) because I didn't know if I could use them or not, I order the list by cost and efficiency the way I did because of this.
 The solution to order the list could be OrderBy and ThenByDEcending, the other solution could be to implement IComparable.